tgtiburon/train-of-thought/docs/AcceptanceCriteria.md

     **     - [x] BONUS: Remove associated thoughts when deleted

         /api/users/:userId/friends/:friendId
-              -[] -POST to a a new friend to a users friend list **       - [] -DELETE to remove a friend from the friends list
+              -[x] -POST to a a new friend to a users friend list **       - [x] -DELETE to remove a friend from the friends list

         /api/thoughts
             -[] -GET all thoughts